Namati stories – part one

 The topic of relocation due to company activity has always been a thorny one.

 “The law indicates that when a community is relocated, it should be put up in a more convenient location than the one they are leaving behind,” notes paralegal Richard Sesay, who works for Namati in Sierra Leone.
-“In the past, communities have been moved to locations with substandard housing, no water facilities, nowhere to do their farming.
+“In the past, communities have been moved to locations with substandard housing, no water facilities, and nowhere to do their farming.
 People should be able to continue their livelihood where they go.”

 Once Namati had outlined the realities of relocating Rotonka according to the law, the idea was abandoned.
 However, the water problems remain.
 Namati was instrumental in getting the company to provide the community with water, but the supply has not been consistent.